lvc-vc/lvc-vc-demo/index.md

 ## Abstract

-Zero-shot voice conversion is becoming an increasingly popular research direction, as it promises the ability to transform speech to match the voice style of any speaker.
-However, little work has been done on end-to-end methods for this task, which are appealing because they remove the need for a separate vocoder to generate audio from intermediate features.
-In this work, we propose Location-Variable Convolution-based Voice Conversion (LVC-VC), a model for performing end-to-end zero-shot voice conversion that is based on a neural vocoder.
-LVC-VC utilizes carefully designed input features that have disentangled content and speaker style information, and the vocoder-like architecture learns to combine them to simultaneously perform voice conversion while synthesizing audio.
-To the best of our knowledge, LVC-VC is one of the first models to be proposed that can perform zero-shot voice conversion in an end-to-end manner, and it is the first to do so using a vocoder-like neural framework.
-Experiments show that our model achieves competitive or better voice style transfer performance compared to several baselines while maintaining the intelligibility of transformed speech much better.
+Zero-shot voice conversion is becoming an increasingly popular research direction, as it promises the ability to transform speech to match the vocal identity of any speaker.
+However, relatively little work has been done on end-to-end methods for this task, which are appealing because they remove the need for a separate vocoder to generate audio from intermediate features.
+In this work, we propose LVC-VC, an end-to-end zero-shot voice conversion model that uses location-variable convolutions (LVCs) to jointly model the conversion and speech synthesis processes with a small number of parameters.
+LVC-VC utilizes carefully designed input features that have disentangled content and speaker style information, and the neural vocoder-like architecture learns to combine them to perform voice conversion while simultaneously synthesizing audio.
+Experiments show that our model achieves competitive or better voice conversion performance compared to several baselines while maintaining intelligibility particularly well.

 <p></p>